jgmotta731/NBA_Stat_Pred/README.md

 ## License

-This project is **not licensed for public use or redistribution**.
+This project is not licensed for public use or redistribution.
 All rights reserved © Jack Motta 2025.

+The source code in this repository is proprietary.
-Unauthorized use, copying, or distribution of this code is strictly prohibited.
+Unauthorized use, copying, or distribution is prohibited.

+## Data Sources & Dependencies

+This project uses external data and tools under their respective terms and licenses:

+- [Odds API](https://the-odds-api.com/) — used under their Terms of Service, solely to filter out players with no available upcoming betting props.
+No odds data is displayed or redistributed.
+- [StatSurge NBA Injury Database](https://statsurge.substack.com/) — data ownership and licensing remain with the original authors.
+- [HoopR](https://github.com/rtelmore/hoopR) — used under the MIT License.

+This project does not redistribute or resell any proprietary data.
+All rights to external datasets remain with their respective owners.